Tuncion/auto-update-fivem-artifact/ReadMe.md

 1. Run dependency.bat to install the dependencies.
 2. Edit the config.json file to your liking.
-3. Run the start.bat file to start the script.
+3. Run the utils/<your-os>/start.* file to start the script.
 4. Enjoy! :)